 In actuality, you stand to pay only RM 740 (RM 1,000 x 26%) a year instead of RM 1,000.
 You can save RM 260 in medical insurance premium alone.

 Was this useful to you?
+Did it help you with your tax relief or with any tax relief problems?
 If so tell us what you think in the comment box below.
 And if you feel that this is an information worth sharing with your friends and family, go ahead and spread the word.